A2P2 architecture&planning was founded in 2015 with an objective

 Architect and urban planner with several years of experience in work related to the design of public spaces.
 She was employed in the Department of Public Space Development in the City of Gdańsk, where she coordinated the “Fasady of OdNowa” project and was a member of Sustainable Urban Mobility Plan team, Smart Solutions Supporting Low Emission Zones and the Public Space Operational Programme in Gdańsk.
 She co-edited the “Metropolitan” magazine and coordinated “W stronę piękna”and “Open Garden in the Shipyard” project.
 As part of cooperation with FRAG she was involved in creating a transformation strategy for Podwale Przedmiejskie street in Gdańsk.
 She graduated from English Studies at the University of Gdańsk and Architecture and Urban Planning at the Gdańsk University of Technology.
 Her Master’s thesis “Study of the development of the central part of Granary Island in Gdańsk” received the distinction of TUP in Northern Poland.
 In A2P2 Barbara is the project leader for public spaces projects.

-Planner/urban designer, Spatial Planning graduate from Adam Mickiewicz University in Poznan.
-Master course student at the Faculty of Architecture at Gdansk University of Technology (Spatial Planning).
+Planner/urban designer, Spatial Planning graduate from Adam Mickiewicz University in Poznan and the Faculty of Architecture at Gdansk University of Technology (Spatial Planning).
 In A2P2 Dawid coordinates projects associated with planning issues and participation, such as masterplanning, local area planning and public space systems.

 Architect and urban planner, graduate from the Faculty of Architecture at the Gdańsk University of Technology.
 As part of the Erasmus+ exchange she studied at the Bergische Universität Wuppertal.
 For several years she was involved with the “Zobaczyć na Nowo” Foundation, where she co-organized educational workshops for children and adults in the field of urban aesthetics.
 She took part in many urban planning workshops, among them: historically-themed workshop in Rotterdam, BISS in Hamburg on waterside areas, and Autumn School Los_Dama in Munich.
 She assisted in conducting three editions of the EASA workshops.
 As part of managing the BUA scientific club at the Faculty of Architecture, she co-organized two editions of workshops for students of Urban Planning and Transport Faculties.
 She coordinated the work on the report “Visions for the Royal Route” for Long Street and Long Market in Gdańsk.
 In A2P2 Anna is responsible for interdisciplinary projects and solving complex urban issues.